YELrhilassi/EventEmitter/README.md

-# EventEmitter
+# EmittEvent

-Basic eventemitter writen in Ecmascript 6.
+A Basic eventemitter writen in Ecmascript 6.
 It sure wouldn't work in old browsers, but it's good enough to do the job.